aoijs/website/src/content/docs/functions/misc/loop.md

 });
 ```

-We use `$awaitData` to retrieve the given properties in the `awaitData` field which is located in the loop command.
+We use `$awaitData` to retrieve the given properties in the `awaitData` field in the loop command.

 ```javascript
 client.awaitedCommand({